kamzysert3/health4yu/README.md

 - `GET /` — health check
 - `POST /upload/document` — multipart form upload.
 Field name: `document`.
 Returns uploaded file metadata.
 - `POST /donate` — create Stripe Checkout session.
-JSON body: `{ "amount": 10, "currency": "usd", "success_url": "https://example.com/success", "cancel_url": "https://example.com/cancel" }`.
+JSON body: `{ "amount": 10, "currency": "eur", "success_url": "https://example.com/success", "cancel_url": "https://example.com/cancel" }`.
 Returns `{ url, id }` to redirect donor to.
 - `POST /mail` — contact form endpoint that immediately sends an email (used when payments are not required).
 Sends an email with fields `name`, `email`, `subject`, `message`.
 If the form includes `uploadedFilename` (returned by `POST /upload/document`) the server will attach that file from the `uploads/` directory to the email.
 - `POST /mail/checkout` — create a Stripe Checkout session to pay the contact submission fee (default $10).
 The server stores the submitted form data temporarily and returns a checkout `url`; the user is redirected to Stripe to complete payment.
 On success the user is redirected to a protected `contact-success` page which triggers the server to verify payment and send the stored message.
 See `CONTACT_FEE_CENTS` in the env variables to configure the amount.